Seas

 Arabian Sea Facts: The Ocean’s Rich Crossroads

-Photo Ocean currents
+Photo Ocean Currents

 The Arabian Sea is a body of water located in the northern Indian Ocean, between the Arabian Peninsula and the Indian subcontinent.
 It covers an area of about 3,862,000 square kilometers and is bordered by several countries including India, Pakistan, Iran, Oman, Yemen, and Somalia.
 The Arabian Sea has played a significant role in the history, geography, biology, and climate of the region.
 It is an important waterway for trade and commerce, supports a diverse range of marine life, and has been the subject of many mysteries and legends.